appt-org/appt-website/src/data/code-samples/en/accessibility-focusable/jetpack-compose.md

 If `Composable` doesn't expose the `contentDescription` property, you can use the `invisibleToUser` property inside the [`semantics`](https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#(androidx.compose.ui.Modifier).semantics(kotlin.Boolean,kotlin.Function1)) block modifier, to hide an element from assistive techonologies.

+If, on the contrary, you want to make a certain element focusable, use the `focusable` modifier.
+By design, some `Composables` are focusable, such as a `Button` or a `Composable` with the `clickable` modifier attached to it.

 ```kotlin
 // Set contentDescription to null
 Image(